BenjaminWolfe/dotfiles/README.md

 ./main-setup.sh
 ```

-**Note:** As of 2024-07-23, I haven't actually tested this script end to end.

 ## OS Customization

 - Add your home directory to the Finder: **Finder** > **⌘,** > **Sidebar** > your username